 1 Overall description

-SA4 would like to thank SA5 for the LS on TS 28.404/TS 28.405 Clarification.
-We understand that SA5 has eliminated the previous discrepancy between TS 28.404 and TS 28.405 regarding UE behavior upon receiving RAN temporary stop notification, via agreed CR to TS 28.404.
+SA4 would like to thank SA5 for the reply LS on TS 28.404/TS 28.405 Clarification.
+SA4 understands that SA5 has eliminated the previous discrepancy between TS 28.404 and TS 28.405 regarding UE support for temporary stop and restart of QoE information reporting during RAN overload in NR, via agreed Rel-17 CR to TS 28.404.

-Although unrelated to the above action taken by SA5, SA4 has noticed a suspected remaining error in the existing step 4 of the table in clause 5.4.8 of TS 28.404.
+Although unrelated to the above action taken by SA5, SA4 has noticed a suspected remaining error in the existing step 4 of the table in clause 5.4.8 of TS 28.404 as highlighted below.